macs-lab/macs_dual_arm/README.md

 # MACS Dual-Arm Robots ROS Driver

-This driver enables controlling the dual-arm robots in an ROS environment.
+This driver enables controlling the dual-arm robots in a ROS environment and in Gazebo.
 - [x] Control single arm using Rviz with MoveIt! plugin
 - [x] Control both arm using Rviz with MoveIt! plugin
-- [ ] Dual-arm visulization and simulation with robot cell included
+- [X] Dual-arm visulization and simulation in Gazebo with robot cell included
 - [ ] Control the Hand-E grippers on both arms
 - [ ] Enable velocity control of both arms
 - [ ] Enable force control of both arms